jgkramer/jgkramer.github.io/_drafts/post9.md

     </tr>
 </table>

-### Impact on Carbon Intensity of Regional Electricity Generation
+### Impact on Carbon-Emitting Sources of Regional Electricity Generation